perebaj/jjhandbook/work/tino.md

 # Every company has your Moisés

 Success companies had market waves that benefited them or used some external factor to grow.

+# Approaching problems - my way

+- walk it, talk it - Migos
+- nothing better than an image to explain a problem (CREATE DIAGRAMS!)
+- Take notes, share and repeat
+- Build in public and every day share something